RahulUbale/product-app/README.md

 ## Navigation

-* Navigating to `http://localhost:4200/products` will display the list of products.
+* Navigating to `http://localhost:4200/products` will display the list of products fetched from the FakeStoreAPI.
-* Clicking the "View Details" button for a product will navigate you to `http://localhost:4200/products/1` (or the corresponding ID of the product), displaying the detailed information for that specific product.
+* Clicking the "View Details" button for a product will navigate you to `http://localhost:4200/products/1` (or the corresponding ID of the product), displaying the detailed information for that specific product fetched from the FakeStoreAPI.

 ## Submission